-In this blog post, we will talk you through how to exercise options correctly and provide you with some information on how to effectively put together a system to ensure these critical lease dates are not missed.
+In this blog post, we will ensure lease options are explained correctly and provide you with some information on how to effectively put together a system to ensure these critical lease dates are not missed.

 What is an option?

 An option is the right granted under a lease whereby the lessor grants the lessee the right (but not the obligation) to enter into further lease terms of the premises after the expiry of the initial lease term.

 When should you exercise a lease option?